 Fully defining scope and then ensuring the specified requirements are delivered is critically important to achieving project success.
 There are a number of documents that may be used to define the project’s scope.

 Art: Scope for Improvement Too.
 If a project’s client cannot ask for what it wants, the project team is highly unlikely to deliver what’s needed!
 Most projects have scope missed until its too late.
-This article is a discussion on the first report in a series, for the full set of reports see Causes of project failure.
+This article is a discussion on a series of reports focused on scope omissions in major projects, that also discussed in Causes of project failure.

 Art: Ethics is not enough.
 Recent cladding fires demonstrate that achieving reliable quality standards needs more than simply relying on the ethical standards of everyone in the supply chain - the supply system needs to actively support ethical standards to ensure the defined scope is delivered.